ange-yaghi/manta-ray/docs/public/tutorials/1_getting_started/1_getting_started.md

 ![Alt text](assets/screenshots/screenshot_3.PNG)

-We are now ready to export mesh file to a `.obj` file.
+We are now ready to export the mesh to a `.obj` file.
 Some precautions must be taken at this step to ensure maximum compatibility with MantaRay.

 ![Alt text](assets/screenshots/screenshot_4.PNG)